enonic/enonic-npm-modules/packages/enonic-admin-artifacts/README.md

 <h1 align="center">enonic-admin-artifacts</h1>

-Core rules and definitions for styles of enonic applications.
+Core rules and definitions for styles of Enonic applications.

 ## Install ##